General Coronavirus guidance for staff

 Staff with caring responsibilities

-If you are affected by the confirmed closure of a school, nursery, care home etc. due to the Coronavirus outbreak and are unable to arrange alternative care arrangements, you should contact your Head of Department or line manager to agree one of the two options below:
+If you are affected by the confirmed closure of a school, nursery, care home etc. due to the COVID-19 outbreak and are unable to arrange alternative care arrangements, you should contact your Head of Department or line manager to agree one of the three options below.
+With the changes to restrictions and guidance issued by the UK Government as a result of the gradual easing of lockdown we would hope to see fewer staff being affected by this, particularly with the planned re-opening of schools for year groups planned from early September 2020.

 a.
 Working from home - If your role, time and IT arrangements enable you to work effectively from home, your HoD / line manager can agree for you to do so.
 To enable this to work, it may be necessary to consider if you can work during different hours if these can be accommodated to allow you to fit your work around your caring responsibilities.
 If home working is agreed, you will receive normal pay and should follow the University’s guidance on working from home.